victorakaps/Amazon-Flipkart-Price-Drop-Alert/README.md

 #### Usage

-Put your Bot Token and email credentials in config.env file and run npm start.
+Put your credentials in config.js file and run `npm start`.
 Ping me anytime on dicord or telegram @victorakaps for any query or assitance.

 #### What's New